Managing Highly Sensitive People

 A recent study by Aron and her colleagues reveals that HSPs also demonstrate awareness, empathy, action planning, advanced cognitive processing, and responsiveness to others' needs.
 This makes them acutely aware of their surroundings, and particularly sensitive to stimuli that affect the senses.
 For example, HSPs can become overwhelmed when their environment is too noisy, bright or cold, and they can become stressed by large groups of people, lots of talking, chaos and clutter.
 They are also highly aware of other people's moods and feelings, and can often empathize deeply with those emotions.

 According to Aron, around 30 percent of highly sensitive people are extraverts.
 These individuals feel energized by being around people, but they can still become overwhelmed by too much stimulation.

 Benefits of Highly Sensitive People at Work

 Chances are, someone on your team or in your organization is highly sensitive.
 Many managers struggle to see HSPs' potential because of their quiet, non-confrontational nature, but they can be a great asset to your team.
 In her book, Aron gives a few reasons why:

 - Awareness.
 An HSP's sensitivity allows him or her to notice subtleties and distractions in his surroundings.
-This makes him aware of what works and what doesn't, both for himself and for others.
+This makes them aware of what works and what doesn't, both for themselves and for others.